 Instead of aiming at new customers, the current ones were targeted in these 3 months.
 This had its results.

-This is just a short e-commerce case study but you can find more of these – along with the most commonly used data terms for online businesses – in the Practical Data Dictionary.
-It’s fully free and you can find it here:http://data36.com/datadictionary/
+This is just a short ecommerce case study but you can find more of these – along with the most commonly used data terms for online businesses – in the free Practical Data Dictionary.

 This article was kindly contributed by Tomi Mester.

-Tomi Mester is a data analyst and researcher.
-He worked for iZettle, Prezi and several smaller companies as an analyst/consultant.
-He’s the author of the Data36 blog where he writes weekly posts and tutorials about data science, AB-testing, online research and data coding.
-He’s an O’Reilly author and presenter at TEDxYouth, Barcelona E-commerce Summit and Stockholm Analyticsdagarna.
+Tomi Mester is a data analyst and researcher, and the author of the Data36 blog, covering data science, AB-testing, online research and data coding.
+He’s an O’Reilly author and presenter at TEDxYouth, Barcelona Ecommerce Summit and Stockholm Analyticsdagarna.
 More info about Tomi: here and here (linkedin).

 Metrilo’s mission is to help you build your ecommerce brand and win your place in the customer’s heart.
 We share what we learn from our daily work with product innovators and founders here.
 Subscribe to our weekly newsletter to get the freshest lessons and conquer your niche.